January 31, 2022

 Nobody has defined what is being talked about in the first place

 It strikes me that one of the causes of this spat is that nobody has defined what is being talked about in the first place.
 I’ve raised this before but one of the most obvious problems is that nobody has bothered to define hybrid working in a way accepted by all sides.

 The term has been around for a while but not really been used much in a workplace context.
 In some people’s eyes it is synonymous with flexible work.
 In other people’s eyes, it refers to specific times and places of work determined by the organisation, in particular that strangely ossified, quasi shift pattern of three days in the office, two at home or whatever.

 Flexible working is itself a term that describes a number of ideas about work, although it is generally understood to be an alternative to fixed times and places of work.
 Hybrid working lacks this clarity so may as well be a neologism and definitely acts as one in the way it is used.
 The main thrust of the conversation remains about people making a choice between two options, when they have far more, they may change day by day and over time, and there are more choices on the way.

-We have been warning about these issues since the first wave of hysteria last Spring, but it’s finally dawning on a growing number of people that the core conversation has evolved into a mutant version of the one many of us have been holding all along.
-Namely how to create better work experiences for people.
+We have been warning about these issues since the first wave of hysteria last Spring, but it’s finally dawning on a growing number of people that the core conversation about the future of work and the workplace has evolved into a mutant version of the one many of us have been holding all along.
+Namely how to create better workplace experiences for people.

 Peggie Rothe of Leesman describes this phenomenon in an updated version of her piece about open plan and activity based working design models here.
 But instead of needlessly demonising a way of designing a space that may or may not be a good idea, attention has now shifted to lauding or demonising homes and offices as though the only determinant of people’s experience of work is where it is done.